cremalab/sass-blend/README.md

 sass-blend
 ==========

-An organizational system for styles loosely based on the Scalable and Modular Architecture for CSS by Jonathan Snook.
+An organizational system for Sass loosely based on the Scalable and Modular Architecture for CSS by Jonathan Snook.